Arts Barn Use Policy

 - Absolutely no paints or solvents may be dumped into the sink or the safety-kleen unit.

-All hazardous waste must be brought to the hazardous waste station located in the sink/MSDS station area.
+All hazardous waste must be brought to the hazardous waste station located by the sinks.
 All containers are labeled in compliance with hazardous waste regulations.
 Take care to ensure that you are separating wastes properly.

 - Hazardous waste drums, buckets, and other containers must be closed at all times, except when waste is being added.